Gaza–Israel barrier: Response from Gaza

 The barrier has met with opposition and protests from some Palestinians in Gaza.

 The barrier was largely torn down by Palestinians at the beginning of the Al-Aqsa Intifada in September 2000, followed by many terror attacks.
 The barrier was rebuilt between December 2000 and June 2001.
 A one-kilometer buffer zone was added, in addition to new high technology observation posts.
 Soldiers were also given new rules of engagement, which, according to Ha'aretz, allow soldiers to fire at anyone seen crawling there at night illegally into Israeli territory.
 Palestinians attempting to cross the barrier into Israel by stealth have been shot and killed.

 The barrier has been effective in preventing terrorists and suicide bombers from entering Israel from Gaza.
 Since 1996, virtually all suicide bombers trying to leave Gaza have detonated their charges at the barrier's crossing points and were stopped while trying to cross the barrier elsewhere.
-From 1994 until 2004 a suicide bomber originating from within the Gaza Strip successfully carried out an attack in Israel (the March 14, 2004 attack in Ashdod).
+On 14 March 2004, a suicide bomber originating from within the Gaza Strip successfully carried out an attack in Ashdod, Israel.

 The barrier's effectiveness prompted a shift in the tactics of Palestinian militants who commenced firing Qassam rockets and mortars over the barrier.

-On 27 December 2008, Israel launched the Gaza War, consisting of airstrikes and ground incursions against targets in the Gaza Strip, with the stated aim of stopping the rocket fire from and arms smuggling into the territory.
+On 27 December 2008, Israel launched the 2008 Gaza War, consisting of airstrikes and ground incursions against targets in the Gaza Strip, with the stated aim of stopping the rocket fire from and arms smuggling into the territory.
 The war ended on 18 January 2009, when both sides ceased military action.
 Israel completed its withdrawal on 21 January, and thousands of rockets and mortars have been fired from the Gaza Strip since.